MathParamount/Energy_efficiency_machine_learning/README.md

 For the classification task, continuous data was discretized into 5 categories using ordinal encode, and the model was trained with logistic regression.

-The linear formule to regression was:
+The residuo formule used was:

 y = y_prediction - y_test